Sunlight: Full sun to partial shade

 Spacing: 18 to 24 inches apart, 2 to 3 feet between rows

 A member of the mint family, culinary sage (Salvia officinalis) is a highly aromatic herb with a subtle, earthy flavor.
-It works especialy well with meats such as pork, lamb and poultry, and is often used in dressings or holiday stuffings.
+It works especially well with meats such as pork, lamb and poultry, and is often used in dressings or holiday stuffings.
 Use sparingly, as sage can be very strong and easily overpower a dish.

 Sage is also highly regarded as a medicinal herb where it has been used over the years to cure a long list of ailments from broken bones and wounds to stomach disorders, shortness of breath and loss of memory.
-Pliny the Elder (23 – 79 AD), a Roman naturalist and philosopher, recomended using sage for intestinal worms, memory problems and snake bites.
+Pliny the Elder (23 – 79 AD), a Roman naturalist and philosopher, recommended using sage for intestinal worms, memory problems and snake bites.

 An attractive plant with grayish-green foliage and beautiful purple-pink blooms, sage is equally at home in garden beds or containers.
-We recommend planting sage with other Mediterranean herbs, like basil and rosemary, for a delicious and fragrant kitchen garden.
-Hardy perennial.
+We recommend planting this hardy perennial with other Mediterranean herbs, like basil and rosemary, for a delicious and fragrant kitchen garden.

 Tip: Try layering a bed of culinary sage on the grill and flavoring meats with its smoke.